A Tensor-EM Method for Large-Scale Latent Class Analysis with Binary Responses: Appendix 1: Proof of Theorem 3

 Now take $\delta = L^N\Big(\frac{N}{L}+1\Big)^{JL} e^{-\epsilon}$, then $\epsilon = N\log L + JL\log(\frac{N}{L} + 1) - \log\delta$.
 Therefore the following event happens with probability at least $1-\delta$,

 This concludes the proof of Theorem \ref{thm-kl}.

 \textbf{Step 3.} In this step we bound $|X-\mathbb E[X]|$, with $X$ defined in \eqref{eq-defx}.
 Denote $X_{i,j}=R_{i,j}\log (\bar\theta_{j,z_i}/(1-\bar\theta_{j,z_i}))$, then $X=\sum_{i}\sum_j X_{i,j}$.
-Under Assumption 1, we have $|X_{i,j}|\leq d\log J$.
-Then we have {$\sum_i\sum_j \ME[X_{i,j}^2] \leq \sum_{i}\sum_{j}\MP(R_{i,j}=1) d^2 (\log J)^2 = d^2 \sum_{i}\sum_{j} P_{i,j} (\log J)^2 = d^2 MNJ (\log J)^2$.} Applying the Bernstein's inequality to the sum of independent bounded random variables, we have the following holds for any fixed $\ZZ$,
+Under Assumption 1, we have $|X_{i,j}|\leq \gamma\log J$.
+Then we have {$\sum_i\sum_j \ME[X_{i,j}^2] \leq \sum_{i}\sum_{j}\MP(R_{i,j}=1) \gamma^2 (\log J)^2 = \gamma^2 \sum_{i}\sum_{j} P_{i,j} (\log J)^2 = \gamma^2 MNJ (\log J)^2$.} Applying the Bernstein's inequality to the sum of independent bounded random variables, we have the following holds for any fixed $\ZZ$,

-We next prove the following theorem. \begin{theorem} Under the following scaling,
+We next prove the following theorem. \begin{theorem} Under the following scaling (as $N, J \rightarrow \infty$),

-we have for any $\eta >0$. \end{theorem} In this step we bound $|\ell(\RR;\,\ZZ) - \bar\ell(\ZZ)|$ uniformly over all the $\ZZ$.
-Combining the results of Step 2 and Step 3, since that there are $L^N$ possible assignments of $\ZZ$, we apply the union bound to obtain
+we have for any $\eta >0$. \end{theorem} We need to bound $|\ell(\RR;\,\ZZ) - \bar\ell(\ZZ)|$ uniformly over all the $\ZZ$.
+Combining the results of Step 2 and Step 3, since there are $L^N$ possible assignments of $\ZZ$, we apply the union bound to obtain